 As a cultural, artistic and popular event, NUIT BLANCHE invites everyone to reclaim the city for just one night.
 It is a night to get together, to share unusual and creative aspects of the contemporary artistic scene in a warm and festive atmosphere that encourages discovery and wonder.
 Installations, multimedia projections, performances and interactive shows are everywhere, into the early hours.Organised by the City of Brussels, NUIT BLANCHE Brussels aims to be a real artistic laboratory.
 Every year on the first Saturday in October, it showcases the public space and dozens of sites in the capital by means of contemporary artistic creation.
 Cultural venues, shop windows, school playgrounds, car parks, churches, stations, fountains, streets and squares are all potential locations.Nuit Blanches is a concept first launched by the City of Paris in 2002, and has been adopted by a dozen European cities (Madrid, Amsterdam, Riga, and others).Nuit Blanche Brussels has been bringing the streets of the capital to life since 2003, and has established a reputation throughout Europe over the years.
 In offering a series of artistic works closely related to the sites in which they are presented, NUIT BLANCHE sheds new light on familiar places as well as extending an invitation to discover locations that the public usually has little or no chance to see.Above all, this event aims to give the general public the opportunity to see Brussels in a different way and to increase their awareness of new artistic forms.
-Every year, nearly 100,000 late-night revellers throng the centre of Brussels to experience something really unique.NUIT BLANCHE 2016 will be held on the night of Saturday 1 October, from 7 pm to 3 am, in the heart of the European District in Brussels.
+Every year, nearly 100,000 late-night revellers throng the centre of Brussels to experience something really unique.NUIT BLANCHE 2019 will be held on the night of Saturday 5 October.The event is entirely free.

 The “Nuits Blanches Europe” Charter